A colorful & festive gala celebrating the 30th anniversary of the Heidi Duckler Dance Theatre in DTLA’s Produce Row.

 This particular performance was very special, since it allowed me to explore the underground station and tunnel of LA’s first subterranean transit system known as the “Hollywood Subway,” which moved its first passengers under the city in 1925 via electric interurban rail cars.
 Access to this underground history is no longer granted, so I’m happy I got to see it when I did.

 I had been wanting to see another one of Heidi’s performances over the years but just never got around to it.
-So I was extremely excited when a friend of mine asked me to be her plus one date to “Fresh & Fancy”, a $250 per person gala celebrating the 30th anniversary of the Heidi Duckler Dance Theatre.
+So I was extremely excited when my friend Sandi from Avoiding Regret asked me to be her plus one date to “Fresh & Fancy”, a $250 per person gala celebrating the 30th anniversary of the Heidi Duckler Dance Theatre.
 The Gala included a live musical performance by Grammy Award-winners Quetzal…

 …and featured original dance performances—including the epilogue to Duckler’s dance telenovela, “Sophie & Charlie”…